theresasogunle/meeting-scheduler/README.md

 ## Initial Ideas in tldraw.

+## Feature Prioritization & Visualization

+I visualized and prioritized features based on user value(putting myself in the shoes of the users) and implementation effort.
+This helped clarify the core booking flow and identify enhancements for future iterations.

 ![Finding a time](<shapes at 25-12-17 12.16.39.png>)
 ![Booking a time](<shapes at 25-12-17 12.19.35.png>)
 ![Confirmation](<shapes at 25-12-17 12.20.27.png>)

 ## Assumptions

+To meet the 2hr mark, I have made the following assumption

-- I have assumed everyone is on Europe/London timezone
+- Everyone is on Europe/London timezone
-- I have assumed that users prefer the 12hr time format
+- Users prefer the 12hr time format
-- I have assumed that the booking will always be successful, meaning there wouldn't be an error from the API when calling the POST meeting endpoint.
+- Booking will always be successful(Majorly happy cases), meaning there wouldn't be an error from the API when calling the POST meeting endpoint.

 ## Design Decisions & UX Thinking